AokoC/MahJourney/README.md

   <br><img src="others/images/EN/Quiz-Image-EN.png" width="80%" alt="">
 </div><br>

 Also supports problems with images.
-Suitable for complex situations involving call judgments, point calculations, and deal-in avoidance decisions.
+Suitable for complex situations involving call judgments, point calculations.
 Note that the images themselves are not clickable.

 ---